Denver Pioneers men's ice hockey: Playoff disappointments

-New coach, new conference
+New coach, new conference, new championship

 Gwozdecky's firing coincided with the founding of the NCHC, a power conference that was created due to Wisconsin and Minnesota leaving to restart the Big Ten hockey division.
 Denver was accompanied by all of its traditional rivals and began its tenure under Jim Montgomery but finishing 6th in the 8-team conference.
 Despite their lackluster start the Pioneers were provided with an opportunity by facing weaker-than-expected opposition in the final two games and were able to win the inaugural championship, as they had done with the WCHA 54 years earlier.
 The Pioneer's NCAA run was predictably short-lived but the team seemed to have found new life under Montgomery's watch which they demonstrated by increasing their win total in each of the next three years.
-In addition they won progressively more tournament games, reaching the Frozen Four in 2016 before winning the National Championship in 2017 along with getting their second Hobey Baker Award, this one going to Will Butcher.
+In addition they won progressively more tournament games, reaching the Frozen Four in 2016 before winning their 8th National Championship in the 2017 season along with getting their second Hobey Baker Award, this one going to Will Butcher.
 After the team won its second NCHC tournament title in 2018, Montgomery left to join the Dallas Stars as head coach.

+David Carle Era

-DU replaced Montgomery with his Denver assistant, 28-year-old David Carle.
-Carle took Denver to the 2019 Frozen Four in his rookie season, after first and second-round NCAA wins over Ohio State and American International, but the Pioneers fell in the Frozen Four semi-finals to Massachusetts, 4–3 in overtime in Buffalo, New York.
+DU replaced Montgomery with his former assistant, then 28-year-old David Carle.
+Carle took Denver to the 2019 Frozen Four in his rookie season, after first and second-round NCAA wins over Ohio State and American International, the Pioneers fell in the Frozen Four semi-finals to Cale Makar-led Massachusetts, 4–3 in overtime in Buffalo, New York.

-9th National Championship

-In 2022, following wins against UMass Lowell and Minnesota Duluth, David Carle and the Denver Pioneers entered the Frozen Four for the 18th time in school history.
-In the semi-finals, Denver played the University of Michigan.
-Carter Savoie scored in overtime to secure a 3-2 victory, and advance the Pioneers to the National Championship game for their 12th time in program history.
+In 2022, following NCAA Loveland Regional wins against UMass Lowell and Minnesota Duluth, David Carle and the Denver Pioneers entered the Frozen Four in Boston for the 18th time in school history.
+In the semi-finals, Denver played the University of Michigan, a team with a record seven first-round NHL Draft picks, including four of the first five picks the prior summer.
+Denver's Carter Savoie scored in overtime to secure a 3–2 victory, and advance the Pioneers to the National Championship game for their 12th time in program history.
 In the National Championship game, Denver failed to score until the third period against Minnesota State.
-However, Denver finally broke through adding 5 goals to clinch their 9th National Championship in program history.
+However, Denver finally broke through adding 5 third period goals to clinch its 9th National Championship in program history.

+In 2023, Denver finished the '22-'23 season with 30-10-0 overall, earned a spot in the NCAA Tournament as the fourth #1 seed.
+However, they succumbed to Cornell 2–0 in the opening Regional Semifinals.

+#TENver

+In 2024, Denver became the first NCAA Men's Ice Hockey team to reach 10 National Championships, breaking the tie at nine that the Pioneers had held with the University of Michigan.
+Playing as the #3 overall seed, they shutout top-overall seed Boston College, 2-0, to secure their 10th title.
+Denver was anchored by strong goalie play from Matt Davis who saved 35 shots in the decisive game.